 Nex Medical Solutions makes Preventative Medicine Accessible to Everyone

-The NMS-100 assists physicians with a detailed analysis of the body’s main regulatory systems: the autonomic nervous system and vascular endothelial function.
+The NMS-100 generates a detailed report of the body's main regulatory systems: Autonomic Nervous System & Vascular Endothelial Function, via 30+ markers

-WIXOM, MICHIGAN , UNITED STATES, December 14, 2021 /EINPresswire.com/ -- US citizens spend an average of $11,000 a year on healthcare, more than the average for most developed countries.
+WIXOM, MICHIGAN, UNITED STATES, December 19, 2021 /EINPresswire.com/ -- US citizens spend an average of $11,000 a year on healthcare, more than the average for most developed countries.
 Yet, the country doesn't have much to show that will justify such high costs.
 Experts have revealed that US healthcare is expensive and doesn't meet expectations because the system is built on reactive medicine instead of preventive medicine.

 What's The Difference Between Preventive And Reactive Medicine?

 Just as the names imply, preventive medicine has to do with medical practices designed to prevent illness and sickness by early disease detection.
 Medical experts pay close attention to their patients and tackle any ailments before it becomes a serious medical problem.
 Reactive medicine is the treatment of a disease that has already occurred and usually begins when a patient is symptomatic.
 Preventive medicine begins prior to any symptoms, relies heavily on a healthy lifestyle and early disease process detection, considers a patient’s familial medical history, and requires patients to take responsibility for their health.
-Preventing a disease from occurring takes work and dedication and, if practiced, will help reduce the cost of healthcare.
-Unfortunately, many people don't commit to taking care of their health the way they should.
-That's why the most common is reactive medicine that involves treating illnesses after they have occurred.
+Preventing a disease from occurring requires advanced technology, work, and dedication and, if practiced, will help reduce the cost of healthcare.
+Unfortunately, most people don't commit to taking care of their health the way they should, nor do they have access to the technology necessary for early disease detection.
+That's why the most common approach is reactive medicine that involves treating illnesses after they have occurred.

 Challenges Facing Healthcare Providers